jlinoff/web-go-wasm-simple-example/README.md

 3. How to get an element by id.
 4. How to set an element innerHTML property.
 5. How to set an element style attributes.

+The site functionality was tested on recent versions of Chrome, Firefox and Safari.

 ### Requirements
 1. go 1.11 or later